 - Transfer to a bank account (free)

 Until now, I was using a TransferWise account to make the transfer for free.
 In that case, I was transferring money to my TransferWise account from my bank.
 And from there, I was transferring money to my Revolut account.
 It was working quite well and was free.
 However, that means I had an account I did not use and a card I only used for some transfers.
 Having fewer accounts would help me simplify my routines!

 That means I do not need to use TransferWise anymore for now.
-This will simplify my money management!
+It will significantly simplify my money management!